 - Nursing Home Transition The Nursing Home Transition Initiative (NHTI) is a partnership with the Department of Public Welfare (DPW) that assists persons transitioning out of nursing homes with accessing affordable housing.
-As part of NHTI, PHA administers seventy-five (75) state-supported vouchers/housing opportunities for referrals of disabled consumers in need of low-income housing.
+As part of NHTI, PHA administers state-funded vouchers and housing opportunities for referrals of disabled consumers in need of low-income housing.
 NHTI families may be eligible for a preference for public housing or HCV. - Definition of Elderly An elderly person is defined as an individual who is at least 55 years old.
 An elderly family is defined as one with a head of household, co-head, spouse or sole member who is at least 55 years old.